-It’s 2019 and women CEOs are losing representation at top companies
+It’s 2019, and women CEOs are losing representation at top companies

 The driving problem is that boards are not hiring women leaders of any age.
 The last banner year for women CEO hires was 2011, when 10 female CEOs were hired.
 How many S&P 500 female CEOs were hired last year?
 One.
 Just one, out of 59 new CEO hires.
 She is Kathy Warden, 47, CEO of Northrop Grumman.

-Last year, California became the first state to require companies to hire women on corporate boards, but the law is being challenged by a Libertarian group claiming it violates the Constitution’s equal protection clause.
+Last year, California became the first state to require companies to hire women on corporate boards, but the law is being challenged by a libertarian group claiming it violates the Constitution’s equal protection clause.